rp2709/.github/profile/README.md

 ## Teaching staff
 <!--
-Please add your name in alphabetical order (by last name) in this format:
+Please add your name in the list in alphabetical order (by last name) in this format:
 First name Last name [@GitHub username](https://github.com/USERNAME) -->